Web Accessibility Guidelines

 This page has been created to provide helpful information to assist you with developing course content that is accessible for everyone.

 Web Accessibility Resources

-- The National Center on Disability and Access to Education provides informative accessibility resources and articles to assist with creating accessible content using Microsoft Office and Adobe products.
-They also provide a handout that contains general recommendations for creating accessible content.
+The National Center on Disability and Access to Education (NCDAE) provides informative accessibility resources and articles to assist with creating accessible content using Microsoft Office and Adobe Products.
+Below are some resouces from the NCDAE.

 - How to Make Your Canvas Course Accessible a guide that was created to provide tips and resources on creating accessible content within Canvas.